 Starter Option 1) Whey:

 Whey is easy to make!
 It will store in the fridge for at least two weeks--just do the smell test.
 Here is information about how to make whey.

 You can use 1/4 cup of liquid from any raw ferment that's already happening.
 The thing is, you have to pay attention to how it's flavored.
 For example, if you use liquid from a batch of sauerkraut, you will have that flavor.
 You probably don't want that on your lemons!
 Basically, to get this kind of starter, use about 1/4 cup of liquid from a raw fermented batch of food!
 That's it!

-There are lots of ways you can spice your lemons, and here are the two options I used this time:
+There are lots of ways you can spice your lemons, and here are the two spiced lemon recipes I used this time:

 Mediterranean Fermented Lemons:

 I used Cinnamon chips and a little Cardamom for a Mediterranean spice type ferment.

 I simply used Peppercorns and a little minced garlic for a Lemon Pepper flavored ferment

 Step 6) Fill With Filtered or Distilled Water